Falling Down: Contemporary

 Peter Travers of Rolling Stone gave the film four stars out of five, writing:

 There's no denying the power of the tale or of Douglas's riveting performance—his best and riskiest since Wall Street.
 Douglas neither demonizes nor canonizes this flawed character.
 Marching across a violent urban landscape toward an illusory home, this shattered Everyman is never less than real ...
 "I'm the bad guy?" he asks in disbelief.
 Douglas speaks the line with a searing poignancy that illuminates uncomfortable truths without excusing the character.
 Schumacher could have exploited those tabloid headlines about solid citizens going berserk.
 Instead, the timely, gripping Falling Down puts a human face on a cold statistic and then dares us to look away.

 Mick LaSalle said of the film in the San Francisco Chronicle:

 A few times every year, Hollywood makes a mistake, violates formula, and actually makes a great picture.
 Falling Down is one of the great mistakes of 1993, a film too good and too original to win any Oscars, but one bound to be remembered in years to come as a true and ironic statement about life in our time.

-At the time of its release, Douglas's father, actor Kirk Douglas, declared, "He played it brilliantly.
+At the time of its release, Douglas's father, actor Kirk Douglas, declared: "He played it brilliantly.
 I think it is his best piece of work to date."
 He also defended the film against critics who claimed that it glorifies lawbreaking: "Michael's character is not the 'hero' or 'newest urban icon'.
 He is the villain and the victim.
 Of course, we see many elements of our society that contributed to his madness.
 We even pity him.
 But the movie never condones his actions."

 Falling Down was released in theatres less than one year after the 1992 Los Angeles riots, during which Korean Americans and their businesses were targeted by rioters.
 The Korean American Coalition and Korean Grocers Association protested the film for its treatment of minorities, especially the Korean grocer.
 Warner Bros.
 Korea cancelled the release of Falling Down in South Korea following boycott threats.
 The outcry by the Grocers Association led to Michael Douglas meeting with the organization's members at the Warner Bros.
 Studio because they "were there and they were pissed.
 So we had a conversation and I told them, 'Look, I'm very sorry, but there's a reason the screenwriter picked certain things to put in the film.'"
 Unemployed defense workers were also angered at their portrayal in the film.

-The character of D‑FENS was featured on magazine covers, including the March 29, 1993 issue of Newsweek magazine, and reported upon as an embodiment of the "angry white man" stereotype.
+The character of D‑FENS was featured on magazine covers, including the March 29, 1993, issue of Newsweek, and reported upon as an embodiment of the "angry white man" stereotype.
+In 2014, WhatCulture included Michael Douglas' role in top "10 Most Convincing Movie Psychopath Performances".